-\$299.99 Samsung Galaxy Note' II After \$100 mail-in rebate that comes as a Mastercard® debit card.
+\$299.99 Samsung Galaxy Note II After \$100 mail-in rebate that comes as a Mastercard® debit card.
 Applicable Smartphone Data Plan required.
 New 2 yr. agmt. and S30 device act. fee may apply.
-3.)
-Speaking of redistricting, the 13th district is diverse socially, economically, and politically.
-What challenges do you see, if any, in representing such a diverse area, and how will you address those?
-Over the last few years, I have met with a lot of people from a lot of different walks of life.
-While there are differences person to person, so many of the challenges we face are lives.
-For instance, there was a proposal on the table to increase class sizes.
-As a special education teacher, I knew right away that would limit one-on-one interactions with students, which shortchanges their education.
-Other teachers felt the same way.
-Small class sizes empower teachers to do more.
-The best private schools in the nation put a premium on small class Network Seymour Technologies, 10922 Chapman Hwy., 865-573-8785 CALL FOR STORE HOURS. nc.
-Things we want you to know: A new 2-yr. agmt. (subject to a pro-rated \$150 early termination fee for feature phones, moderns and hotspot devices and a \$350 early termination fee for smartphones and tablets) required.
-Agmt. terms apply as long as you are a cstmr. \$30 act, fee and credit approval may apply.
-Regulatory Cost Recovery Fee applies; this is not a tax or gvmt. required charge.
-Add. fees, taxes and terms apply and vary by svc. and eqmt.
+Network Technologies, 10922 Chapman Hwy., 865-573-8785

+CALL FOR STORE HOURS.

+Things we want you to know: A new 2-yr, agmt. (subject to a pro-rated \$150 early termination fee for feature phones, moderns and hotspot devices and a \$350 early termination fee for smartphones and tablets) required.
+Agmt. terms apply as long as you are a cstmr. \$30 act. fee and credit approval may apply.
+Regulatory Cost Recovery Fee applies; this is not a tax or givent, required charge.
+Add. fees, taxes and terms apply and vary by svc. and egmt.
 Promotional Phone subject to change.
-U.S. Cellular MasterCard Debit Card issued by MetaBank pursuant to a license from MasterCard International Incorporated.
-U.S. Ceruliar Wastercard Deolt Card Issued by Metabank pursuant to a incense triom Mastercard international incorporated.
-Cardholders are subject to terms and conditions of the card as set forth by the issuing bank.
+U.S. Cellular MasterCard.
+Debit Card issued by MetaBank pursuant to a license from MasterCard International Incorporated.
+O.S.
+Cellular Mastercard Debit Card Issued by Metabanik pursuant to a license from Mastercard International incorporated.
+Card holders are subject to terms and conditions of the card as set forth by the issuing bank.
 Card does not have cash access and can be used at any merchants that accept MasterCard debit cards.
 Card valid through expiration date shown on front of card.
 Allow 10-12 weeks for processing.
 Application and data network usage charges may apply when accessing applications.
-Smartphone Data Plans start at S20/month or are included with certain Belief Plans.
-4G LTE not available in all areas.
-Pricing available in current and upcoming 2012 4G LTE markets.
+Smartphone Data Plans start at \$20/month or are included with certain Belief Plans.
+4G LTE not available in all areas, Pricing available in current and upcoming 2012 4G LTE markets.
 See uscellular.com for detailed coverage and pricing information.
-4G LTE service provided through King Street Wireless, a partner of U.S. Cellular, LTE is a trademark of ETSL.
-Android.
-Google Play, Gmail and Google Maps are all trademarks of Google.
+4G LTE service provided through King Street Wireless, a partner of U.S. Cellular, LTE is a trademark of ETSI.
+Android, Google Play, Gmail and Google Maps are all trademarks of Google.
 Inc. See store or uscellular.com for details.
 Limited time offer, while supplies last.
-Trademarks and trade names are the property of their respective owners. ©2012 U.S. Cellular.PROPRE_4_5.7 CHRISTOPHER R. BROWN, DMD FAMILY AND COSMETIC DENTISTRY Orthodontics Crowns, Root Canals & Veneers NOW OPEN LATE FRIDAYS Hours: Monday - Friday 8am - 6pm Accepts most insurance, including Tenncare
+Trademarks and trade names are the property of their respective owners. ©2012 U.S. Cellular.PROPRE_4_5x7 CHRISTOPHER R. BROWN, DMD FAMILY AND COSMETIC DENTISTRY Orthodontics Crowns, Root Canals & Veneers NOW OPEN LATE FRIDAYS Hours: Monday - Friday 8am - 6pm

 213 East Moody Ave.
 Knoxville, 37920 865-951-1366 BURCHETT, BIGFOOT, BLUEGRASS & BALONEY WHEN: Friday, November 16 2012.
 5:00pm - 7:00pm WHERE: Powell Auction House.
 6729 Pleasant Ridge Road, Knoxville TN Join Knox County Mayor Tim Burchett and the cast of the hit Animal Planet television program "Finding Bigfoot" as they ring in the proclamation of the official Knox County Bigfoot Day!
-After a brief ceremony, the cast of "Finding Bigfoot"; Matt Moneymaker, James "Bobo" Fey, Cliff Barakman and Ranae Holland; will make themselves available for autographs and pictures.
-The event is free and open to the public!
-There will be a marching band, a bounce house and face painting!
-Sponsored by The Knoxville Focus and Powell Auction